Rogue Heroes: Ruins of Tasos: Development

 The idea for Rogue Heroes came when Josh Gump, a programmer at Heliocentric Studios, was experimenting with procedurally generated dungeons in the style of the Zelda series.
 To keep the dungeons from becoming a random mess of interconnected rooms, they used templates to make the rooms more interesting.
 Each template has variations and becomes less likely to be seen again once encountered.
 Later in the development, they added cooperative multiplayer after seeing that feature missing from other Zelda-inspired games.
 The game was successfully crowdfunded in 2018.
 Team 17 released the game for Windows and Nintendo Switch on February 23, 2021.

 Reception

 Rogue Heroes received positive reviews on Metacritic for both Windows and Nintendo Switch.
 Daniel Tack wrote in Game Informer that the Windows version is "simple yet satisfying" and "pixelated comfort food" for fans of its inspirations.
 Reviewing the Nintendo Switch version, P. J. O'Reilly of Nintendo Life wrote that it is "a delightful Zelda-inspired roguelite that's chock full of secrets, surprises, and some top-notch dungeon crawling action".
-Nintendo World Report's reviewer, Joel A. DeWitte, wrote, "This is a no-brainer for classic Zelda fans or anyone looking for co-op fun, and it's absolutely been the best gaming experience so far for me in 2021."
+Nintendo World Reports reviewer, Joel A. DeWitte, wrote, "This is a no-brainer for classic Zelda fans or anyone looking for co-op fun, and it's absolutely been the best gaming experience so far for me in 2021."
 In his review for Pocket Tactics, Sean Martin said the single-player component is not "especially engrossing", but he recommended it for the co-operative multiplayer.